oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/helidon-data.md

 **What's not in this lab**
 This lab does not attempt to go into all of the detail or JPA and JTA, the goal is to see how they can be handled in a Helidon based microservice.
 Because of that the lab does not go into great about how those Java API's operate.

-If you want to understand JPA and JTA in a lot of detail there are courses available, and of course lots of books on the subject
+If you want to understand JPA and JTA in a lot of detail there are courses available, and of course lots of books on the subject.

 ## Configuring the project to be personal to you
-For some version of this lab all attendees will are operating on a shared database, updating the same table.
+For some versions of this lab, all attendees will are operating on a shared database, and updating the same table.
 To ensure that your work doesn't interfere with other peoples work you need to provide a unique identity for yourself

 - In Eclipse, switch to the **helidon-labs-stockmanager** project.
 - Navigate into the folder **conf**